Adaptive energy reference for machine-learning models of the electronic density of states: Introduction

-In this work, we present a machine-learning framework that treats the energy reference of the DOS of \textit{each} structure in the dataset as an optimizable parameter.
+In this paper, we present a ML framework that treats the energy reference of the DOS of \textit{each} structure in the dataset as an optimizable parameter.
 The framework is demonstrated on descriptors built on the smooth overlap of atomic positions (SOAP) power spectrum using both linear and nonlinear models.
 We showcase the effectiveness of this approach in improving the performance of machine learning predictions of the DOS and its derived quantities.
 Four datasets of varying complexity and elemental compositions are used to assess the performance of this framework.
-For each dataset, the framework is compared against the other commonly used energy references, $\mathrm{V_H}$ and $\mathrm{E_F}$.
+For each dataset, the framework is compared against the other commonly used energy references, $V_\mathrm{H}$ and $E_{\mathrm{F}}$.
 We show that treating the energy reference of the DOS as an optimizable parameter consistently leads to the best performing models for both the DOS and the observables that can be derived from it, and rationalize these results in terms of the alignment of the main spectral features of the DOS.
-This framework can improve the generalizability of machine learning methods for the prediction of the DOS, especially on datasets where common spectral patterns are not well-aligned when employing conventional energy references.
+Furthermore, we also highlight the enhanced transferability of the adaptive-reference models to larger system sizes.
+This framework can improve the generalizability of ML methods for the prediction of the DOS, especially on datasets where common spectral patterns are not well aligned when employing conventional energy references.